 - Faster and less invasive option; external and internal ablations performed sequentially during one general anesthesia session

 - Combined approach reduces overall procedure times

-This minimally invasive procedure involves a surgical ablation and a catheter ablation performed over the course of a few days–during one hospitalization.
-This approach is for patients who cannot undergo hybrid ablation due to lung disease or other medical conditions.
+This minimally invasive operation involves a surgical ablation and a catheter ablation performed over the course of a few days, requiring only one hospitalization.
 Ogden Regional Medical Center was the first in the state to pioneer this procedure in 2013.

 Three days later, the cardiac electrophysiologist utilizes heart-mapping technology to identify more offending electrical signals.
 He then applies catheter ablations to areas that could not be completed on the outside surface.
 This two-step process creates a scar that goes completely through the heart tissue, which more permanently blocks misfiring electrical signals.

-The convergent approach combines a surgical ablation of the back wall of the heart with internal ablation of the pulmonary veins using the most advanced heart mapping technologies available.
-The cardiovascular surgeon and the cardiac electrophysiologist work as a team during one procedure to perform the ablations on a beating heart.
+Convergent ablation is for patients who cannot undergo hybrid ablation due to lung disease or other medical conditions.
+This procedure combines a surgical ablation of the back wall of the heart with internal ablation of the pulmonary veins using the most advanced heart mapping technologies available.
+The cardiovascular surgeon and the cardiac electrophysiologist work as a team during the same surgery to perform the ablations on a beating heart.
 Ogden Regional Medical Center was also the first in the state to pioneer this procedure in 2016.

 Before the procedure is completed, additional tests are conducted to confirm that the abnormal signals have been eliminated and regular heart rhythm is restored.

 We can help restore your heart's normal rhythm, often without major surgery.
 Often, A-Fib patients undergo more than one of the following treatment options before the irregular heartbeat is resolved:

 - Drug therapy can control A-Fib symptoms, but long-term drug therapy often has undesirable side effects.